 The SNFCC has two main restaurants and three cafeterias scattered around the complex.
-All products are from Greek origins and ingredients are all carefully picked.
-The Delta Restaurant provides brunch, lunch and dinner menu and also offers amazing views of the Palaio Faliro Marina.
-The Canal cafe located next to the visitors center and in front of the Canal is perfect for the warm days and also the waffles are mouthwatering.
-There are also vans and kiosks around the complex serving fast-food, ice-creams and refreshments.
+All products are of Greek origins and ingredients are all carefully picked.
+The Delta Restaurant provides a brunch, lunch, and dinner menus and also offers amazing views of the Palaio Faliro Marina.
+The Canal cafe located next to the visitors center and in front of the Canal is perfect for warm days and also the waffles are mouthwatering.
+There are also vans and kiosks around the complex serving fast-food, ice-creams, and refreshments.

-The visitors center, the National Library, the cafeterias and restaurants open from 9 am every day until 22 pm.
+The visitors center, the National Library, the cafeterias, and restaurants are open from 9 am every day until 22:00 pm.

 How to get to SNFCC

-If you are comfortable with using the bus and the tram, the bus and tram stop Tzitzifies is a 5 minute walking distance from the Stavros Niarchos Park.
+If you are comfortable with using the bus and the tram, the bus and tram stop Tzitzifies is a 5-minute walking distance from Stavros Niarchos Park.

-Alternatively a taxi is a good option of transportation to SNFCC.
-From the center of Athens the journey takes less than 10-15 minutes and the rate is € 7-10.
+Alternatively, a taxi is a good option for transportation to SNFCC.
+From the center of Athens, the journey takes less than 10-15 minutes and the rate is € 7-10.

 The vision of SNF was to make the cultural center available for everyone, regardless of disabilities and age.
 The facilities are all structured to favour people with disabilities.
 The park’s hill goes upwards gradually avoiding the sharp steepness, making the park wheelchair friendly.